jacobfishel/AI-Face-Detection-Security-System/README.md

     4.29.2025 (6 hrs)
         - Worked on fixing all the code and debugging what was missed in the parse function
         - Completed the training and validation loop
             - Lots of bugs, still currently working on that.

     4.30.2025 (1.5hr)

+    5.4.2025 (2 hr)
+        - Working on setting up the test file so I can quickly see if my model actually trained.
+            - Something is super wrong so its not working very well
+        - Parsed the test file
+        - Going to have to go back to the training loop.